 or may do any combination of those things.

-[Schedule 1 deleted by No. 55 of 2004 s.
+[Schedule 1 deleted: No. 55 of 2004 s.
 208.]

 Notes

-1 This reprint is a compilation as at 17 June 2011 of the Credit (Administration) Act 1984 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.
+This is a compilation of the Credit (Administration) Act 1984 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table